norswap/autumn/doc/autumn/guide/2-transactionality.md

 ### Parse State and Parser Failure

-The problem with side-effects is that a parser invocation can fail.
+The problem with side effects is that a parser invocation can fail.
 If a parser invocation fails, we do not want it to modify the input position, or to alter the value stack, or any other kind of parse state.